Community Update May 2025

 Adding the Rescue Division

 In 2017, an area fire department that had provided Medical First Response coverage to the area disbanded.
 Greenbush Township residents still felt the need for this service, and donated their Rescue truck and equipment to CAASA to provide this service and our Rescue Division was born.
-This service was upgraded to BLS in 2023.
+This service was upgraded from Medical First Response to Basic Life Support in 2023.

 Expanding the Garage